Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 Instructions

 • SIMMER SOUP: In a large pot, add turkey bones, onion, celery, carrots, garlic, seasonings and parsley.
-Add just enough water or broth to cover all ingredients.
+Add just enough water or broth to cover all ingredients (about 8 cups/2 liters of broth).
 Heat to boiling, then lower heat to medium low.
 Cover partially and simmer for about an hour.
 Taste.
 If depth of flavor is not there yet, see Note 1.
 Adjust seasonings with salt and fresh herbs if desired.
-Strain soup through a mesh sieve, reserving carrots and celery.
+Strain soup through a sieve, reserving carrots and celery.
 Place back into pot.
 Taste and adjust seasonings, adding salt .

-• MAKE CROUTONS: While soup is simmering, heat the oven to 425F.
-Place the stuffing in a single layer on a foil or parchment lined pan.
+• MAKE CROUTONS: While soup is simmering, place the stuffing in a single layer on a foil or parchment lined pan.
 Drizzle oil on stuffing and toss to cover evenly.
-Bake stuffing croutons for about 12 minutes, shaking half way through, until golden brown and crispy.
+Bake stuffing croutons for about 12 minutes, shaking halfway through, until golden brown and crispy.
+Watch they don't burn.
+If stuffing pieces are very small, you might need less time.

 Recipe Notes